7 Best Restaurants in Zagreb: From Traditional Taverns to Fine Dining Gems

 📍 Nikole Tesle 12

-It’s fun, friendly, and stylish — a perfect spot for a lighter evening or pre-theatre meal.
+It’s fun, stylish, and perfect for a relaxed evening or a pre-theatre meal.

 7. Gallo – Understated Mediterranean Elegance